Connect with us

 One of the retail items impacted the most by inflation has been groceries.
 And the state’s regressive 7% tax on groceries, the highest of its kind in the nation, means inflation is helping to fill Mississippi coffers more than those of any other state.
 There is an argument that those grocery tax collections should be returned to those most impacted by the regressive tax, such as the poor and middle class – and perhaps even to state employees in the form of a pay increase.

 Besides inflation, there also is the point that Mississippi state workers earn less than those in the private sector, according to numbers from the Bureau of Labor Statistics.
-Hardwick said that should not be because the private sector includes the types of that do not exist in the public sector, such as service and retail jobs that are normally lower paying.
+Hardwick said that should not be happening because the private sector includes the types of jobs that do not exist in the public sector, such as service and retail jobs that are normally lower paying.

 “If you did the math, compared apples to apples with the private sector, they (state employees) should be making about $50,000,” Hardwick said.